THE CEMENT MIXER 'MURDER'

 Their first success came in 2016 when a court forced Essex police to pay damages for the failure to investigate properly.

-One disclosed internal email revealed that a secret order had come down from the top of the force to ignore a direction by the police watchdog that the death should be investigated as a murder.
+One disclosed internal email revealed that a secret order had come down from the top of the force to ignore the police watchdog’s desire that the death should be investigated by another force as a murder.

 The watchdog had found the initial investigation was “severely flawed” but did not think corruption played a part.